currentxchange/purple-explainer/Purple.md

 Thus, creators who want their music to be heard have a huge **incentive for long-term staking**, as do superfans who want to help local acts become international sensations.

-Staking 1 Purple (one daily Up) will ensure any one piece of content will **show up on the map and on daily charts forever**.
+> An everstone will ensure any one piece of content will **show up on the map and on daily charts forever**.

-Everstone is a **PURPLE-backed NFT** that holds mutable information about what content to shine a spotlight on, and the time of day for the Up to occur.
-Each Everstone can hold between 1 and 288 PURPLE, and give 288 Ups per day.
+Everstone is an **NFT** that can hold between 1 and 288 PURPLE.
 Users aren't allowed to hold two identical Everstones, placing a 288 Up / content limit per account.

 This NFT is called an **Everstone**. *Yes, like the one you gave your [Pikachu](https://bulbapedia.bulbagarden.net/wiki/Everstone).*